Share this page

 The JD-R Model

-Explore the Job Demands-Resources model.
+Explore the Job Demands-Resources model, its core concepts and applications.

 The JD-R Model